 To enable the PCF to provide and the UE to identify the PLMN specific URSP Rules, the following conclusion principles apply:

-- VPLMN ID is provided to UE along the URSP.
+- VPLMN ID is provided to UE along with the URSP.

-Editor's note: How to provide VPLMN ID to UE along URSP is FFS.
+- The RSD is extended to include the VPLMN ID(s) as validation criteria, a URSP Rule can contain RSD for different VPLMN ID(s).

+- The PCF can provide a list of PSIs associated to the HPLMN and a list of PSIs associated to each VPLMN with roaming agreements.